Rosalio Gutierrez Murder: Where is Zachariah Anderson Now?

 The oft-cited notion that crimes stem from motives of either love or money finds resonance in the murder of Rosalio Gutierrez, with Zachariah Anderson at the heart of the crime.
 Anderson, the convicted perpetrator, was the ex-boyfriend of Gutierrez’s girlfriend.
 Gutierrez was loved by his family and was considered to be a loving and caring man and his death brought incomparable loss to those who knew him.
 The case takes center stage in ‘Killer Cases: The Boyfriend,’ and the episode examines the circumstances that led Anderson to commit such a crime and what finally led to his conviction.

 Zachariah Anderson and Sadie Beacham were in a committed relationship for an extended period but their relationship came to an end in February 2020.
-Beacham, post-breakup, connected with an individual named Rosalio Gutierrez online and began seeing him.
 However, following the breakup, Anderson struggled to cope and displayed signs of obsession towards Beacham.
 Anderson and Beacham shared three children, and Anderson, particularly with their 15-year-old daughter, frequently encouraged her to spy on her mother.
 He instructed her to record Beacham during moments of stress.
 Beacham discovered a burner phone beneath their other daughter’s car seat, apparently intended to track her movements.

 During court proceedings, Anderson’s 12-year-old daughter testified that her father frequently brought up Gutierrez in conversations and asked about him.
 She recounted an incident where Anderson took her to observe Beacham and Gutierrez through a window.
 Seizing an opportunity, Anderson went through Gutierrez’s car, taking pictures of the license plate and registration.
 Subsequently, Anderson rang the doorbell at Beacham’s residence and hastily fled the scene.